nxt3d/XAP/README.md

 This contract implements the following functionality:

-- The owner of a name or an authorized caller can register a name with any chain ID.
+- The owner of a name or an authorized caller can register a name with any chain id.
 - The owner of a name or an authorized caller can transfer ownership to another address.
 - The owner of a name or an authorized caller can change the account data.
-- The registered addresses and address data of a chain ID associated with a name are immutable and cannot be modified by anyone.
+- The registered addresses and address data of a chain id associated with a name are immutable and cannot be modified by anyone.

 ## XAPRegistrar